Jaws ride & star Bruce the Shark axed at Universal Studios Orlando

 New & exciting mystery

 Who or what will be replacing Bruce the Shark remains unclear.
-But one thing you can be sure of (if park executives have a modicum of sense): the new and exciting Universal Orlando attraction will not be based on the Universal-distributed critical and commercial bombs Cowboys & Aliens, Paul, The Dilemma, Tower Heist, The Change-Up, Larry Crowne, Sanctum, Your Highness, and Dream House.
+But one thing you can be sure of (if park executives have a modicum of sense): the new and exciting Universal Orlando attraction will not be based on the Universal-distributed critical and commercial underperformers/downright bombs Cowboys & Aliens, Paul (which performed well in the United Kingdom), The Dilemma, Tower Heist, The Change-Up, Larry Crowne, Sanctum (a solid performer internationally), Your Highness, and Dream House.

 Now, what about a Bridesmaids ride?
 This Kristen Wiig comedy was one of the studio’s few 2011 hits.
 They just gotta remove the R-rated swear words and sexual innuendos and make it “family” (and investor) friendly.